Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The Titans are unbeaten ATS (1-0) as 3-point favorites or more at home.

-- New Orleans has two wins against the spread, and is 3-1 overall, on the road.
+- New Orleans is 3-1 overall, with two wins against the spread, on the road.

-- On the road, the Saints are winless ATS (0-2) as 3-point underdogs or more.
+- The Saints are winless ATS (0-2) as 3-point underdogs or more on the road.

-- This year, in four away games, New Orleans has gone over the total once.
+- In four away games this season, New Orleans has gone over the total once.

 Powered by Data Skrive.